 Career Development and Experiential Learning

-Krystle’s community connections and local knowledge of the outdoors have provided Quest students with opportunities for volunteering, outdoor recreating, and networking.
-As Manager, Residence Life and one of the Quest Village Advisor’s, she is committed to supporting students to have meaningful experiences both on and off campus, improving campus sustainability, and getting connected to the larger community.
+Krystle’s community connections and local knowledge have provided Quest students with opportunities for volunteering, finding work, and networking.
+As Manager of Career Development and Experiential Learning and one of the Residence Coordinators, she is committed to supporting students to have meaningful experiences both on and off campus, while providing a variety of career related services and helping students get connected to the larger community.

-When not at work, Krystle enjoys exploring the backcountry by means of split boarding, rock climbing, and mountain biking with her husband, Scott.
-Krystle also enjoys edible gardening, relaxing with her cats, travelling, pottery, and reading historical non-fiction.
+When not at work, Krystle enjoys exploring the backcountry by means of split boarding, rock climbing, and hiking with her husband, Scott.
+Krystle also enjoys relaxing with her cats, travelling, pottery, and spending time with her family and friends.

 If Krystle were to attend Quest as a student, her Question would be: “How can we create a food system that allows for all people to have access to enough nutritious, safe, ecologically sustainable, and culturally appropriate food at all time?”